-As more we exploring our reality, as more we find structures and harmony hidden beyond the often chaotic apparence.
+As more we exploring our reality, the more we find structures and harmony hidden beyond the often chaotic appearance.

 Before the french mathematic Benoit Mandelbrot, nature was seen as so complex so that nothing could really describe it.

-to all of a sudden examine complex dynamic systems - like coast lines, the bark of a tree, the forecast.
+to all of a sudden examine complex dynamic systems - like coastlines, the bark of a tree, the forecast.
 The strange and magic discovery was that simple patterns were repeated again and again into the microcosm out in the macrocosm.
-Complex system could then be understood!
+A complex system could then be understood!

-It exist an inner logic in the world.
+It exists an inner logic in the world.

-Today fractals geometry are used in a lot of different scientific fiels to understand turbulent and dynamic systems.
+Today fractals geometry is used in a lot of different scientific fields to understand turbulent and dynamic systems.

 When I was doing research for my project at IVA in Stockholm I got more and more fascinated by the fractals.

-For a long time I used some of these forms in my art like a symbol of ETERNITY IN A CLOSED FORM.
+For a long time, I used some of these forms in my art as a symbol of ETERNITY IN A CLOSED FORM.